 The largest protected area of wandoo woodlands in the region, it shows us what this country was like before the destructive policies of the 1960s, when a million acres of WA bushland a year was burned, buried and bulldozed for broad-acre farming.

-The reserve's canopy buzzes with insects, perfect prey for insectivorous birds such as the golden whistler.
-Many local bird species, such as the declining rufous treecreeper, nest in hollows in mature wandoo trees.
+The reserve's canopy buzzes with insects, perfect prey for insectivorous birds such as the Golden Whistler.
+Many local bird species, such as the declining Rufous Treecreeper, nest in hollows in mature wandoo.

-The woodlands' nectar-rich flowers feed honeyeaters almost year round, and the trunks of the sheoak trees make perfect springboards for lightning-fast red-tailed phascogales, which leap from tree to tree.
+The woodlands' nectar-rich flowers feed honeyeaters almost year round, and the trunks of the sheoak trees make perfect springboards for lightning-fast Red-tailed Phascogales to leap around the canopy.